AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 This guide includes instructions for the following:

 * Retrieving the type and number of CJA assets assigned to a user in a specified organization with the **GET user asset count** endpoint.
-* Transfering the ownership of those CJA assets to another user with the **PUT user asset transfer** endpoint, in combination with other API services.
+* Transferring the ownership of those CJA assets to another user with the **PUT user asset transfer** endpoint, in combination with other API services.

 Before using the above endpoints, you can use the Configuration API to find users in your organization and the assets assigned to them.

 <InlineAlert variant="info" slots="text" />

 Adobe may add optional request and response members (name/value pairs) to existing API objects at any time and without notice or changes in versioning.
 Adobe recommends that you refer to the API documentation of any third-party tool you integrate with our APIs so that such additions are ignored in processing if not understood.
 If implemented properly, such additions are non-breaking changes for your implementation.
 Adobe will not remove parameters or add required parameters without first providing standard notification through release notes.

 ## GET user asset count